SchlossLab/mikropml/vignettes/paper.md

 [@koster_snakemakescalable_2012] to showcase how to run an ideal ML pipeline with multiple different train/test data splits.
 The results can be visualized using helper functions that use `ggplot2` [@wickham_ggplot2_2016].

+While mikropml allows users to get started quickly and facilitates reproducibility, it is not a replacement for understanding the ML workflow which is still necessary when interpreting results [@pollard_turning_2019].
+To facilitate understanding and enable one to tailor the code to their application, we have heavily commented the code and have provided supporting documentation which can be read [online](http://www.schlosslab.org/mikropml/).

 ## Preprocessing data